-Tera Napier is the Deputy Director at Sherman Thomas Charter Schools in Madera, California.
-During her tenure guiding the K-8 program she has seen STCS ride a continuous wave of academic improvement to become the highest-performing school in the city of Madera, as well as a 2014 California Distinguished School.
+Tera Napier is the Co-Founder & Executive Director at Sherman Thomas Charter Schools in Madera, California.
+During her tenure guiding the K-8 program, she has seen STCS ride a continuous wave of academic improvement to become the highest-performing school in the city of Madera, as well as a 2014 California Distinguished School.
 Her efforts have also created the foundation for two additional schools – Sherman Thomas Charter High School and the Sherman Thomas STEM Academy.
 Her success and expertise have distinguished her as one of the leading school choice advocates and school leaders in the Central Valley.

 Jamie Brock is the principal of Sherman Thomas STEM Academy, a 6th- 8th grade middle school with a STEM focus and college and career emphasis.
 After completing her B.A. at Fresno Pacific, she earned her multiple subject and single subject mathematics teaching credentials as well as her administrative credential.
 She worked at STCS for 10 years (as the 8th grade teacher and vice principal) and STCHS for 3 years (as the math teacher and vice principal).
 Jamie is excited to be bringing this new school choice to her hometown.